Arjun-C-S/quarkjs/ARCHITECTURE.md

 `quarkjs-core` (lib) and `quarkjs-cli` (binary) are separate crates in a workspace.
 This correctly separates the embeddable API surface from test scaffolding.

 **Model A context model for MVP**
 One `JSRuntime` with one `JSContext`.
 The complexity explosion from multiple contexts too early makes the runtime unmaintainable before it is functional.

-Promote to Model B when a real use case requires it.
+**ESM only**
+CommonJS and native C modules are out of scope.
+Leaving module format ambiguous invites complexity.
+ESM is the correct choice for a modern embedded runtime.

 **No filesystem / network APIs**
 The host application controls all I/O through registered bindings.
 Scripts can only access capabilities the host explicitly grants.

+**Event loop is a scheduler, not a pipeline stage** The event loop drives when the pipeline runs — it does not sit inside it.
+Modeling it as a pipeline stage creates a misleading mental model that leads to incorrect deadlock analysis and lifecycle bugs.

+**Cooperative sandbox, not a security boundary** QuarkJS prevents accidental runaway execution, not malicious code.
+Documented explicitly so embedders do not rely on it for multi-tenant isolation without additional process-level hardening.

+**Handle ownership via `Arc<T>` or ID registry**
+Raw pointer or `Box<T>` transfer semantics between Rust and JS create use-after-free conditions when JS holds a handle longer than expected.
+Ownership must be explicit before writing any bindings code.

-**Event loop deferred to Milestone 2**
+**Bytecode caching planned from Milestone 2**
-A correct event loop requires working bindings and sandbox limits first.
-Building it second avoids designing the loop before understanding the constraints and deadlock risks.
+QuickJS supports `JS_WriteObject` / `JS_ReadObject` for compile-once, run-many semantics.
+Without this, every restart re-parses every script.
+The `compile_script` / `run_compiled` API is planned for Milestone 2.

 **Panic isolation is mandatory from day one**
 Panics crossing FFI into QuickJS C code are undefined behavior.
-This must be addressed in the first binding written, not added later.
+Must be addressed in the first binding written.

-**Handles over serialization**
-Passing opaque Rust handles via `Class<T>` instead of serializing full data structures into the JS heap prevents memory limit violations and spurious interrupt handler triggers on large payloads.

 **C API designed for from day one**
-The three-layer model must be respected in the architecture from the start.
+The three-layer model must be respected from the start.
 A Rust-only design that retrofits C ABI later requires a full public API redesign.

+**Worker thread if using async host**
+If the host application uses Tokio or any async runtime, choose Option B (Worker Thread) from the start.
+Migrating from Option A after the fact is a significant refactor.